 Stock Option Plans.
-The Dawson Geophysical Company 1991 Incentive Stock Option Plan (the "1991 Plan") provides that 150,000 shares of the Company's authorized but unissued Common Stock are reserved for issuance pursuant to the 1991 Plan and are subject to options granted to key employees during the ten-year period through January 8, 2001.
+The Dawson Geophysical Company 1991 Incentive Stock Option Plan (the "1991 Plan") provided that 150,000 shares of the Company's authorized but unissued Common Stock are reserved for issuance pursuant to the 1991 Plan and are subject to options granted to key employees during the ten-year period through January 8, 2001.

 The Dawson Geophysical Company 2000 Incentive Stock Plan provides an additional 500,000 shares reserved for issuance.
 The 2000 Plan contains substantially the same terms as the predecessor plan except up to 50,000 of such shares may be awarded and issued as additional compensation to key employees, officers and non-employee members of the Board of Directors of the Company with or without payment therefor.
-The 2000 Plan will cover a ten-year period through January 12, 2009.
+The 2000 Plan covers a ten-year period through January 12, 2009.
 All outstanding options under the original plan will not be affected by the 2000 Plan.
-Options under the 2000 Plan will be granted at an exercise price equal to the market price of the stock on the date of grant.
-Each option that is granted will be exercisable after the period or periods specified in the option agreement, but prior to the expiration of five years after the date of grant.
+Options under the 2000 Plan are granted at an exercise price equal to the market price of the stock on the date of grant.
+Each option that is granted is exercisable after the period or periods specified in the option agreement, but prior to the expiration of five years after the date of grant.
 Commencing one year after date of grant, optionees may purchase up to one-fourth of the shares covered by a particular grant, and each option becomes exercisable with respect to an additional one-fourth of the shares covered in each of the next three years.

-During fiscal 1999, no options to purchase shares of Common Stock were granted to employees of the Company under the 1991 Plan.
-During fiscal 1999, no shares of the Common Stock were issued pursuant to the exercise of options granted under the 1991 Plan.
-During fiscal 1999, options to purchase 166,000 shares of common stock were granted to employees of the Company under the 2000 Plan.
-As of November 26, 1999, the total number of shares covered by outstanding options was 203,000.
+During fiscal 2001, no shares of the Common Stock were issued pursuant to the exercise of options granted under the 1991 Plan.
+During fiscal 2001, options to purchase 70,000 shares of common stock were granted to employees of the Company under the 2000 Plan.
+As of November 26, 2001, the total number of shares covered by outstanding options was 251,000.

 Stock Purchase Plan.
 On November 1, 1982, as amended September 28, 1999, the Board of Directors of the Company adopted an Employee Stock Purchase Plan (the "Purchase Plan") effective January 1, 1983, in which eligible employees may elect to purchase, through payroll deductions, shares of the Company's Common Stock and thereby increase their proprietary interest in the Company.
 Pursuant to the Purchase Plan, the Company contributes one dollar (before Social Security and withholding taxes) for each dollar contributed by an eligible employee to purchase Common Stock for the employee's account up to 5% of the employee's annual salary.
-As of September 30, 1999, no named executive officers participated in the Purchase Plan.
+As of September 30, 2001, no named executive officers participated in the Purchase Plan.
 On a bi-weekly basis, the Company matches the participants' percentage of contributions and directs the purchase of shares of the Company's Common Stock.
 There are no vesting requirements for the participants.
-The Company contributed \$217,723, \$254,582 and \$214,347 to the Purchase Plan during the fiscal years 1997, 1998 and 1999, respectively.
+The Company contributed \$214,347, \$240,328 and \$223,360 to the Purchase Plan during the fiscal years 1999, 2000 and 2001, respectively.